stackvana/microcule/ReadMe.md

 ### Programmatically Inside Node.js

-`stack` is designed to work as standard HTTP middlewares.
+`microcule` is designed to work as standard HTTP middlewares.

 #### Examples